 The best, most cost-effective tools centralize and integrate multiple systems and touchpoints.
 That’s where volunteer management software comes in.
 Volunteer management software can actually take the place of many disparate volunteer management and data tracking tools, including email platforms, online sign-up tools, and survey forms.

-A tool like Get Connected even empowers volunteers with multiple data tracking pathways, like a free mobile app and unique volunteer profiles.
+Tools like Get Connected or Shift empower volunteers with multiple data tracking pathways, like a free mobile app and unique volunteer profiles.
 Meanwhile, volunteer leaders can access real-time, automated reporting and insights with a few clicks.

 Having the right tools to capture your data will save you time and improve the quality and accuracy of your data, ultimately resulting in better outcomes for your volunteer program.